nair0lf32/zer0ne-blog/content/writeups/Cyberseclabs/Shares/shares.md

 ```

-There is a website running, a petshop, and a nfs server.
+There is a website running, a pet shop, and a nfs server.

-There is not much information on the website and ftp doesnt allow anonymous login, we can try to enumerate the nfs server.
+There is not much information on the website and ftp doesn't allow anonymous login, we can try to enumerate the nfs server.

 ```
 $showmount -e 172.31.1.7